 6. The container is now created and Pi-hole is running!

-Pi-hole is now installed on your NAS and can be accessed by following the IP address of your macvlan network interface and signing in with the password specified above!
+Pi-hole is now installed and can be accessed by following the IP address of your macvlan network interface and signing in with the password specified above!

 http://[ph_network_IP_ADDRESS]/admin